Maadi, Egypt

 We asked people if there is a lot of crime.
 They answered:

 "Crime in Maadi is relatively low compared to other cities in Egypt.
 Petty crimes such as pickpocketing, scams and car break-ins are not uncommon but violent crime is rare.
-Maadi is generally a peaceful and safe suburb of Cairo," remarked one expat living in Maadi, Egypt.
+Maadi is generally a peaceful and safe suburb of Cairo," said one expat who made the move to Maadi.

 Is there a lot of diversity?
 Are people in Maadi accepting of differences?